RichardOtter/RootsMagic_Database_Design/README.md

 There is a user forum where interesting questions are posed and answered.

 The forum format allows a easy exchange of ideas and posting of SQL statements, but it does not lend itself towards creating documentation and keeping it current and fixing errors.
 That's why I am starting this project where anyone can contribute, fix errors, and fill in the gaps.
 Everything is under version control, so we can keep current docs for all future RM releases in separate branches or perhaps create point-in-time "releases" that may be more easily accessed.

 ## Content

-Currently, most content is in the Tables folder, which contains one file for each RM database table plus one file, "+ General.md", containing information used by the table files.
+Currently, most content is in the Tables folder, which contains one file for each RM database table plus one file, "+ General.md", containing information used by the other table files.

 Each table file has:
 * Table name at the top.
 * Purpose section.
 A one liner giving summary of what this table does.